-Duke’s ankle specialists are national leaders in treating ankle pain and injuries.
+Duke’s ankle specialists in Raleigh and Durham are national leaders in treating ankle pain and injuries.
 As one of the nation’s top-ranked orthopaedic centers, we pioneered ankle replacement surgery, as well as other novel techniques to repair cartilage, tendons and fractures in the ankle bone and ankle joint.

 Advanced care for ankle pain and injuries

 Whether you are sidelined with an ankle injury or the discomfort of arthritis, you’re in good hands at Duke.
 Our ankle experts offer advanced care for all conditions that affect the ankle including ankle arthritis, ankle fractures, ligament and tendon injuries including tendonitis, achilles tendon rupture, achilles tendinopathy, sports injuries and defects in the ankle bone.
 Our doctors evaluate your individual needs and offer personalized treatment programs designed to get you back on your feet as soon as possible.

 Choose Duke Orthopaedics for your ankle treatment because:

 - Less pain, improved function.
 Our orthopaedic surgeons use bone and tissue grafts to repair damage to the ankle joint.
 These new techniques often result in less pain and better function.